 Just what is HDR?
 HDR stands for High Dynamic Range, and it is one of the most recent developments in the video world (photography has had the technology for a while now, but it works slightly differently).
 With HDR content, you get a vastly expanded range from the darkest dark to the brightest bright and a significantly improved color gamut (range of colors possible to represent on a given display).

-Types of HDR Technology
+Types Of HDR Technology

-There are currently 3 major types of HDR playback technology, and they both come with their own set of standards for what constitutes HDR compatibility with a given display make and model.
+There are currently 3 significant types of HDR playback technology, and they both come with their own set of standards for what constitutes HDR compatibility with a given display make and model.
 The 3 types of HDR standards are HDR10, Dolby Vision, and HLG.

 HDR10 Media Profile

 HDR10 Media Profile is the most common type of HDR found on modern displays.
 With HDR10, you can expect an expanded color gamut and a large contrast ratio.
 HDR10 uses static metadata encoded information to tell the screen what brightness value to apply for the content being displayed.
 It is part of the UltraHD Premium Standard, and every single display that says it is HDR capable will be able to playback HDR10 content.

 However, just because your display can decode the HDR10 metadata and display an image does not mean that your screen can display those images at the full HDR10 standard.

 For you to be able to get the full benefit from an HDR10 display, your display must reach one of the two HDR10 standards.
 But, before we can describe those two standards, we will first have to get a little terminology out of the way.

 - Nit(s) – a single nit of brightness is equivalent to one candela per square meter (1cd/m^2).
 In other words, the amount of light that a single candle can create in a one-meter by one-meter box.

 For your display to reach Standard 1, it has to meet the following criteria: